PraveeraArosh/SmartHealthAssistant/README.md

 | Cloud Infrastructure | Hosts application components on AWS/Google Cloud for scalability and reliability. |

-## Project Timeline
-### Chapter 5: Project Timeline
-#### 5.1 Overview
-Effective time management is crucial for the successful implementation of the Smart Health Assistant project.
-This chapter outlines the key phases of the project lifecycle, associated activities, and estimated timelines.
-The project is divided into six main phases, each focusing on specific deliverables, ensuring smooth progression and timely completion.

-#### 5.2 Gantt Chart
-The following Gantt chart represents the proposed project schedule visually:
-- **Literature Review**: May 2025
-- **System Design**: June 2025
-- **Backend Development**: July 2025
-- **Frontend Development**: July-August 2025
-- **Integration and Testing**: August 2025
-- **Finalization and Documentation**: September 2025

 ## Setup Instructions
 1. **Prerequisites**:
    - Install Python 3.10+ (e.g., via Homebrew: `brew install python`).